-The more expensive modern clocks have mechanical movements powered by springs or weights, a pendulum and require a weekly wind.
-Many are wall-mounted and chime the quarters.
-But no matter what name appears on the dial, the movement behind it was probably made in Germany by Hermle, the largest producer of clock movements in Europe.
+Modern wall hanging clocks like the one in the second image have a pendulum and may be powered by springs or weights, also requiring a weekly wind.
+Many strike the hours and some chime the quarter hours, too.
+They are fairly reminiscent of Vienna regulators and may have different dials but no matter what name appears on the dial, the movement behind it was almost certainly made in Germany, and very probably by Hermle again.
 To illustrate, the third photograph is of a Hermle named dial; the fourth one is identical but signed by William Widdop; and the final one looks different and is signed by Comitti.
 But all three are fitted with the same Hermle movement, chiming on Westminster gongs slung underneath, that can be silenced by a lever on the left of the dial.
 Their movements have a distinctive pattern of dots in columns and rows all over the plates.
 Usually you will see the Hermle name engraved or laser-etched on the back plate.
 There will also be some numbers to identify the movement type, the date of manufacture and the pendulum length.
 Have a look here at my Hermle page for more on this.
 But sometimes you might see FHS instead of Hermle.
 FHS is part of the same group (Franz Hermle & Son).
 Turning the clock over, you will find four nuts on the back in a square formation; these hold the movement in place, typical of a Hermle movement mounting.

 Providing they're regularly oiled, they should not need cleaning for the first ten years from new.
 But if not cared for it can be cheaper to replace the movement rather than to repair it.
 For more about this see my page dedicated to Hermle and their movements.